SDS for professionals

 The SDS offers multiple options for those who wish to administer the test to others.

 - Direct your clients to this Web site to take the SDS.
 To make it even easier, set up a group account so that clients will have to enter only a password to receive their report.
-Clients will receive the Interactive Report and the full Client Interpretive Report.
+Clients will receive a customized SDS Report.

-- Administer the SDS and obtain reports through PARiConnect.
+- Administer the SDS Form R, 5th Edition through PARiConnect.
 PARiConnect allows you to purchase iAdmins and reports through an online portal and send e-mailed links to your clients so that they can complete the test.
 Through PARiConnect, you will be able to generate the Client Interpretive Report, designed for the client, and the Professional Interpretive Report, which contains extra information to help career counselors and other professionals guide their clients’ career decision making.

 About the SDS